hermmanhender/eprllib/docs/2-GettingStarted.rst

 **Example:**

-The following code provides a basic outline of how to set up and train an agent using eprllib.
+The following code provides a basic outline of how to set up and train an agent using ``eprllib``.
 This example uses a simplified environment and agent configuration for clarity.

-We start defining an `eprllib.Environment.EnvironmentConfig` object:
+We start defining an ``eprllib.Environment.EnvironmentConfig`` object:

 .. code-block:: python
     :linenos: